Meniere's Disease - Vertigo - Tinnitus - Dizziness - Endolymphatic Hydrops - Inner Ear Pressure - Labyrinthitis

-I found the hay fever in spring affected me, the humidity in summer affected me and the heavy weather in autumn affected me, all adversely.
+I found the pollen in spring affected me, the humidity in summer affected me and the heavy weather in autumn affected me, all adversely.
 Winter was my only respite, in that I had fewer vertigo attacks.

 I started taking chlorella supplements, high in minerals and vitamin B2.
-This also helped greatly for a while but it was yet another false dawn in the end.
+This also helped greatly for a while but for me it was yet another false dawn at that time.
 I was on the right track though.
-I just didn't know it at the time.
+I just didn't know it.

 I started getting very desperate and began searching the internet for information and help, just like you are doing.
 The problem with that was the computer screen seemed to set off the vertigo!

-There seemed to be a lot of information and I soon found that rather than the medical sites and doctors, it was the other menieres sufferers who could give the best information.
+I soon found that rather than the medical sites and doctors, it was the other Menieres sufferers who could give the best information.
 After all they were the only ones who knew exactly what was going on inside my head.
-It has been said by many, but it is so true - it is impossible to explain properly what having menieres feels like and a non-sufferer has absolutely no idea.
+It has been said by many, but it is so true - it is impossible to explain properly what having Menieres feels like and a non-sufferer has absolutely no idea.

-In stressful times my wife has called me lazy and said that menieres was just an excuse.
+In stressful times my wife called me lazy and said that Menieres was just an excuse.
 This disease affects the whole family doesn't it?
 Although it hurts and I resent it, I can't blame my wife.
 As they say we look so normal most of the time.

-Searching the web, I came upon a site claiming remarkable success with nutritional supplements.
+Searching the web, I came upon a site claiming remarkable success with "nutritional supplements".
 At closer inspection though it felt too much like a sales pitch, too good to be true.
-I just didn't trust it.
+I just didn't trust it at all.

 I arrived in San Diego convinced I wanted a vestibular nerve section.
 In this operation they sever the balance nerve altogether.
 The main problem with this is that the hearing will most likely be lost forever in the affected ear.
 Although my hearing fluctuated greatly and sometimes I could hear reasonably well, I was in such a state over the vertigo that I was willing to make the sacrifice.